-With social distancing recommendations in place by the CDC during the COVID-19 pandemic, courts must find new ways to conduct proceedings.
+With social distancing recommendations in place by the CDC during the COVID-19 pandemic, courts have found new ways to conduct proceedings.
 Technology has played a large role in transforming proceedings, with numerous states seeing success with these new practices.

 1) Online Court Proceedings